Wade leads Queens (NC) against North Alabama after 27-point game - WTOP News

 BOTTOM LINE: Queens (NC) visits North Alabama after Aylesha Wade scored 27 points in Queens (NC)’s 83-76 loss to the Jacksonville Dolphins.

-The Lions have gone 6-3 in home games.
-North Alabama has a 2-1 record in one-possession games.
+The Lions are 6-3 on their home court.
+North Alabama averages 15.5 turnovers per game and is 2-0 when it wins the turnover battle.

-The Royals have gone 1-7 against ASUN opponents.
-Queens (NC) averages 17.6 turnovers per game and is 4-4 when turning the ball over less than opponents.
+The Royals are 1-7 against ASUN opponents.
+Queens (NC) is eighth in the ASUN scoring 68.1 points per game and is shooting 39.2%.

-North Alabama’s average of 6.3 made 3-pointers per game this season is only 0.5 more made shots on average than the 5.8 per game Queens (NC) allows.
+North Alabama’s average of 6.3 made 3-pointers per game this season is just 0.5 more made shots on average than the 5.8 per game Queens (NC) gives up.
 Queens (NC) averages 4.8 made 3-pointers per game this season, 1.6 fewer made shots on average than the 6.4 per game North Alabama gives up.

-The Lions and Royals face off Thursday for the first time in conference play this season.
+The Lions and Royals meet Thursday for the first time in ASUN play this season.

-TOP PERFORMERS: Charity Gallegos is averaging 12.6 points and 3.6 assists for the Lions.
-Cameron Jones is averaging nine points over the last 10 games.
+TOP PERFORMERS: Charity Gallegos is scoring 12.6 points per game with 3.3 rebounds and 3.6 assists for the Lions.
+Alyssa Clutter is averaging 7.6 points and 6.2 rebounds while shooting 48.4% over the last 10 games.

 Jordyn Weaver is averaging 13.6 points and 7.7 rebounds for the Royals.
 Dayuna Colvin is averaging 9.5 points over the last 10 games.